Domterion/derpc/README.md

 ### Configuration

-A guide to the config can be found in `config.example.toml` then rename the config to `config.toml`
+A guide to the config can be found in `config.example.toml` then rename the config to `config.toml`.
+Make sure you read this and fill out the values.